rlaker/dstansby.github.io/PSP/orbit_movies.md

 # Rules of the road
 Anyone is free to use these movies, and I encourage you to share them with as many people as possible.
-If you show them in a presentation, please include a link to this web page ([davidstansby.com/SO-PSP-orbits](https://www.davidstansby.com/SO-PSP-orbits) is a short link that redirects here) below the movie.
+If you show them, please include a link to this web page ([davidstansby.com/SO-PSP-orbits](https://www.davidstansby.com/SO-PSP-orbits) is a short link that redirects here) below the movie.